nodeMevK/senpy-ai/README.md

         to chose the model upon creating the object instead of passing it as an argument

     68. Can probably clean up class as well but will do that later for sure

+    69. Getting pipeline ready, also need to work on db more